rails/rails/guides/source/initialization.md

 Launch!
 -------

-Now we finally boot and initialize the app.
-It all starts with your app's `bin/rails` executable.
+Let's start to boot and initialize the app.
+It all begins with your app's `bin/rails` executable.
 A Rails application is usually started by running `rails console` or `rails server`.